azmainalfi22/Pharmazine/SETUP_INSTRUCTIONS.md

-# Volt Dealer Suite - Setup Instructions
+# Sharkar Pharmacy Management System - Setup Instructions

 ## 🚀 Quick Start Guide

-The Volt Dealer Suite has been successfully converted from Supabase to PostgreSQL!
+The Sharkar Pharmacy Management System has been successfully converted from Supabase to PostgreSQL!
 Here's how to get it running:

 ### Current Status
 ✅ **Frontend**: Ready and configured